 - Mineralization related NE-SW structures affecting Late Cretaceous to Tertiary sedimentary sequences indicating probable remobilization

 - A high-chargeability IP anomaly indicates potential for near-surface sandstone-hosted uranium mineralization related to Tertiary fluvial units

-- Exploration work includes 1,672 stations of radon gas soil & ground radiometric surveys, hand-auger and sampling pits.
+- Exploration work includes 312 metres of RC drilling, 1,672 stations of radon gas soil & ground radiometric surveys, hand-auger and sampling pits.

 Location and Access